Rachael Robertson: Biography highlights

 Rachael spent fifteen years as a team leader in various industries before taking the opportunity to become the youngest and only the second woman to lead the 58th annual expedition to Antarctica.
-The role was not easy: Rachael was on duty as the leader every day of the year, working in gruelling conditions that many of us can only imagine.
+The role was not easy: Rachael was on duty as the leader every day of the year, working in grueling conditions that many of us can only imagine.
 She brings this experience to life in her speeches, giving us practical, down-to-earth tips on how to deal with every-day situations in a leadership role.

 Rachael has spoken before a wide variety of industries from pharmaceutical to finance, mining and construction to hospitality and health.